sabt/ansible-demo-1/README.md

 ### Container `database`

-This container runs a postgresql database `main`.
-It allows admin access to the database with the user `postgres` and the password `admin`.
+This container runs a postgresql database `postgres`.
+It allows admin access to the database with the user `postgres` and the password `postgres`.
 The database is reachable on port 5432.
 Like the other containers it too runs an ssh daemon on port 22.

 ### Container `comgftdevops-eventansible-demo-1-worker_3-1` and `comgftdevops-eventansible-demo-1-worker_3-2`